 The most geologically active are Isabela (the largest) and Fernandina, pictured left.
 They are also the most westerly (and thus youngest) islands.
 In this places, you can even start climbing directly from some beaches to elevations of several thousand feet.

-The 2015 eruption threatened pink iguanas in the north of Isabela Island, while in 2008 giant tortoises in the south were airlifted from rivers of molten lava by Ecuadorean army helicopters (each tortoise weighs 500 pounds!)
+The 2015 volcanic eruption threatened pink iguanas in the north of Isabela Island, while in 2008 giant tortoises in the south were airlifted from rivers of molten lava by Ecuadorean army helicopters (each tortoise weighs 500 pounds!)

 Two types of volcanoes exist in the Galapagos.
 In the west, large volcanoes are shaped like inverted soup-bowls with large central calderas.
 In the east, volcanoes are smaller with gentler slopes.
 There are also many submarine volcanoes that have been active in the recent geological past.

 The Happy Gringo Highlights of Isabela tour includes a hike to the Sierra Negra volcano(with a horseback option), snorkeling around Los Tuneles, the iguanas of Tintoreras, and more!